 A scalable customer experience strategy helps turn seasonal chaos into a repeatable growth engine rather than an annual emergency response.
 When the right foundations are in place, brands can flex up or down without sacrificing quality, speed, or empathy at any touchpoint.

 To be well-prepared for spikes and unexpected events, leading companies organise their operations around five pillars.
-Together, these elements enable scaling of customer support during surges while preserving consistency, brand voice, and unit economics.
+Together, these elements enable scaling customer support during surges while preserving consistency, brand voice, and unit economics.

 1. Flexible Capacity Planning